suvendukungfu/check_in/README.md

-# Event Check-in System - React Version
+# Event Check-in System - React + Supabase

-A complete event registration and check-in system with QR code functionality built with React.js and Vite.
+A complete event registration and check-in system with QR code functionality built with React.js, Vite, and Supabase.

 ## Features